alumbra/alumbra/README.md

 ## Quickstart

 > __Note:__ You might want to familiarize yourself with [claro][claro]'s ideas
-> and implementation since that's the foundation where a lot of alumbra's power
+> and implementation since that's the source of a lot of alumbra's powers.
-> comes from.

 ```clojure
 (require '[alumbra.core :as alumbra]